paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-038-distribution-and-marketing-of-agricultural-products.md

   (A) the carcass grading and certification system carried out under this Act;

-  (B) the voluntary country of origin beef labeling system carried out under this Act;

-  (C) voluntary programs established to certify certain premium beef cuts;

-  (D) the origin verification system established to carry out the child and adult care food program established under [section 1766 of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1766&num=0&edition=prelim); or
+  (B) the origin verification system established to carry out the child and adult care food program established under [section 1766 of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1766&num=0&edition=prelim); or

-  (E) the origin verification system established to carry out the market access program under [section 5623 of this title](./chapter-087-export-promotion.md#section-5623).
+  (C) the origin verification system established to carry out the market access program under [section 5623 of this title](./chapter-087-export-promotion.md#section-5623).

 ### Statutory Notes

 #### References in Text
-This Act, referred to in subsec. (f)(2)(A), (B), is act Aug.
+This Act, referred to in subsec. (f)(2)(A), is act Aug.
 14, 1946, ch.
 966, 60 Stat.
 1082, which enacted this chapter and sections 427h to 427j of this title and amended [section 427 of this title](./chapter-017-miscellaneous-matters.md#section-427).
 For complete classification of this Act to the Code, see Tables.

 #### Codification
 May 13, 2002, referred to in subsec. (f)(2), was in the original “the date of enactment of this Act”, which was translated as meaning the date of enactment of Pub.
 L. 107–171, which enacted this subchapter, to reflect the probable intent of Congress.